-- Provide more differentiated instruction, particularly in math and science. - Vocabulary development in all subject areas. - Implement additional higher order thinking skills and project based learning strategies, particularly in the areas of math, social studies and science - Writing across the curriculum with an emphasis on understanding math and science content
+- 1. A comprehensive needs assessment of the entire school, (including taking into account the needs of migratory children as defined in Section 1309(2)) that is based on information which includes the achievement of children in relation to the state academic content standards and the state student academic achievement standards described in Section 1111(b)(1). - Vocabulary development in all subject areas. - Implement additional higher order thinking skills and project based learning strategies, particularly in the areas of math, social studies and science. - Writing across the curriculum with an emphasis on understanding social studies, math and science content.